-In 2022, the City of Fort Collins will rely heavily on the Legislative Policy Agenda, the Colorado Municipal League, and the Colorado Communities for Climate Action organizations for the majority of bill tracking and identification.
+In 2023, the City of Fort Collins will rely heavily on the Legislative Policy Agenda, the Colorado Municipal League, and the Colorado Communities for Climate Action organizations for the majority of bill tracking and identification.

-The City currently maintains memberships with the Colorado Municipal League and Colorado Communities for Climate Action - both groups maintain a fulltime presence at the capitol and engage in bill identification and advocacy consistent with their own adopted policy agendas.
-The City influences both groups' policy agendas, and while not perfectly consistent with our own, both generally advance and protect the City's interests.
+The City currently maintains memberships with the Colorado Municipal League (CML) and Colorado Communities for Climate Action (CC4CA); both groups maintain a full-time presence at the capitol and engage in bill identification and advocacy consistent with their own adopted policy agendas.
+The City influences both groups' policy agendas and, while not perfectly consistent with the City's, both generally advance and protect the City's interests.

-Bills introduced in the Colorado General Assembly, United States Congress and federal, state or county regulations or rulemakings are reviewed by City staff.
+Bills introduced in the Colorado General Assembly, United States Congress, and federal, state or county regulations or rulemakings are reviewed by City staff.
 Bills, regulations and rules that are identified as having a potential impact on the City will be brought to the LRC for discussion.
 If LRC adopts a position, staff will convey that information to the appropriate state or federal representative and advocate for the adopted position.

+If staff or Councilmembers are contacted regarding letters of support or opposition from CML, CC4CA or representatives, staff will ensure alignment with LPA and provide a letter signed by the Mayor.
+If staff or Councilmembers are contacted by lobbyists or other interest groups with requests for letters of support or opposition, no action will be taken unless directed by the LRC.
 Due to the time-sensitive nature of the General Assembly, if a bill's subject matter is addressed in this Policy Agenda, staff will proactively work with state and federal representatives to advance the City's position as expressed in this legislative policy agenda and other Council-adopted plans and policies.
 Staff will provide regular updates to the LRC and the full City Council regarding bills of consequence to the City and will consult with the LRC regarding bills for which direction under the adopted policy is unclear.

 Staff liaisons support the LRC by contributing expertise in various areas of municipal service.
 The City Attorney's Office also reviews selected bills and may provide confidential legal analysis.
-Fort Collins also works with community partners to support local projects and staff collaborates with representatives of other municipalities on mutually-held priorities.
+Fort Collins also works with community partners to support local projects and staff collaborates with representatives of other municipalities on mutually held priorities.
 Fort Collins actively seeks innovative partnerships to leverage positive outcomes for residents.

 The City works closely with the Colorado Municipal League (CML) and the National League of Cities (NLC) on many legislative items facing cities.
-Fort Collins maintains membership with Colorado Association of Municipal Utilities (CAMU) which represents 29 municipal utilities throughout the state on utility issues, Colorado Communities for Climate Action (CC4CA) which represents municipalities on climate issues.
-In addition, Fort Collins actively participates in various trade organizations which represent specific areas of interest to City operations.
+Fort Collins maintains membership with Colorado Association of Municipal Utilities (CAMU), which represents 29 municipal utilities throughout the state on utility issues, and Colorado Communities for Climate Action (CC4CA), which represents municipalities on climate issues.
+In addition, Fort Collins actively participates in various trade organizations that represent specific areas of interest to City operations.

-2022 LEGISLATIVE POLICY STATEMENTS
+2023 LEGISLATIVE POLICY STATEMENTS